folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I think it's time to watch the party die" > Drake denies the allegations

-* After the release of "meet the grahams" and "Not Like Us", Drake released “The Heart Part 6” where Drake publicly denied the pedophelia allegations and tried to shift the focus to Kendrick's own family trauma through a misreading of Kendrick's track "mother i sober" from **Mr. Morale and the Big Steppers**.
+* After the release of "meet the grahams" and "Not Like Us," Drake released “The Heart Part 6,” where Drake publicly denied the pedophilia allegations and tried to shift the focus to Kendrick's own family trauma through a misreading of Kendrick's track "mother i sober" from **Mr. Morale and the Big Steppers**.
 The release of “The Heart Part 6” effectively ended the battle between Kendrick and Drake.

   * ***Speakin' of anything with a child, let's get to that now**
   **This Epstein angle was the shit I expected**